NjengaElijah/phporm/README.md

 # phporm
 A php library to map database tables to php objects and perform crud operations via model instance

+You can study the DBObject.php to understand the core working of the Mapper

 Edit the config.php and put your custom MySQL configurations

 Create a model class that extends <b>DBObject</b>